kernelwernel/VMAware/README.md

 **VMAware** (VM + Aware) is a cross-platform C++ library for virtual machine detection.

 The library is:
-- Very easy to use, with only 4 functions in its public interface
+- Very easy to use, with only 5 functions in its public interface
-- Very flexible, with total fine-grained control over what gets executed
+- Very flexible, with total fine-grained control over which techniques get executed
 - Cross-platform (Windows + MacOS + Linux)
 - Header-only
 - Available with C++11 and above